Diversifying markets for Canadian oil production is vital to ensure Canada receives full value for its natural resources.

 Canadian Energy for Canadians

-Despite having and making more than enough oil to meet all of Canada’s own needs, we spent $17 billion last year importing oil from places such as the United States, Saudi Arabia, Algeria, Angola and Nigeria.
+Despite having and making more than enough oil to meet all of Canada’s own needs, we spent $17 billion last year importing oil from places such as the United States, Saudi Arabia, Algeria, Norway and Nigeria.
 Many of these countries have less stringent environmental standards than Canada’s, and that’s not ideal from a global environmental perspective.

 With new pipelines to transport Western Canadian oil to Ontario, Quebec and the Maritimes, who currently rely on imports to meet their needs, we would have the opportunity to reduce Canada’s dependence on foreign oil while keeping the money spent on imports in Canada, where it can help create jobs and grow the economy.